KyberNetwork/kyber_utils_sc/README.md

 2. `yarn`

 ## Compilation
-1. `yarn compile` to compile contracts for all solidity versions.
+`yarn compile` to compile contracts.
-2. `yarn compileSol6` to compile only sol6 contracts

 ## Testing
 1. If contracts have not been compiled, run `yarn compile`.
 This step can be skipped subsequently.